mmankows/neuralholdembot/README.md

 DESCRIPTION:

-Poker bot enging based on FANN framework written in C++ as practical and exprimental part of Bachelor's thesis.
+Poker bot engine based on FANN framework written in C++ as practical and exprimental part of Bachelor's thesis.
 Require slightly more development to be perfect.
 Project finished in Jan 2016.
+Learning process involves reinforcement incremental learning.

 HOWTO: